atilapms/PythonProjects/README.md

 <h3>Some projects using Python and its infinity of libraries (mostly about data sciente).

-As a beginner student of Python, I'm trying to create a few short and simple projects to pratice and get better.
+<h5>As a beginner student of Python, I'm trying to create a few short and simple projects to pratice and get better.

 These projects are separated by folder and you can easily find them by subject usind the folders name.